polichtm/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 2. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
 Determine which Azure Region will be best suited for the deployment.

-3. List the services and components that will be deployed to Azure Stack.
+3. List the services and components that will be deployed to Azure Stack Hub.
 For each, provide their basic function in the system.

-4. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack environment.
+4. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack Hub environment.

-5. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack resources.
+5. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack Hub resources.

-6. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack operators.
+6. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack Hub operators.

-7. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack.
+7. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure Public and Azure Stack Hub.

-8. Plan and document Azure Stack taxonomy for this deployment.
+8. Plan and document Azure Stack Hub taxonomy for this deployment.

     -   Document each of the following areas of the taxonomy with details on how it will be setup: